 And commodities tend toward zero cost.

 We have seen this pattern before.
-Compute used to be rare and expensive.
-Now it is almost free.
+Compute used to be rare and expensive - until Moore’s Law made it almost free.
 Storage used to be scarce.
 Now we measure it in petabytes.
 Bandwidth used to be limited.
 Now we stream high resolution video without thinking.

 That is why this moment feels so exciting.
 For the first time in history, access to intelligence is becoming democratized.